vijayraavi/architecture-center/docs/guide/design-principles/index.md

 ms.date: 10/30/2018
 ---

-# Ten design principles for Azure applications
+# Ten design principles for cloud applications

 Follow these design principles to make your application more scalable, resilient, and manageable.

 ## Design for self healing

-**Design your application to be self healing when failures occur**.
 In a distributed system, failures happen.
 Hardware can fail.
 The network can have transient failures.
 Rarely, an entire region may experience a disruption.
 A resilient application is one that:

 - Can detect failures
 - Responds to failures gracefully